JuanCS96/RNN_Running_Biomechanics/README.md

 ## Instructions

 - Prepare the input data.
 Input data are compose for the hip, knee and ankle flexion and hip abduction and rotation joint angles.
-Input data should be time normalized and scaled about the maximum joint angle value.
+Input data should be time normalized (101 data points) and scaled about the maximum joint angle value.
 - Input data can be storage in a .csv file with one kinematic input variable per column.
 - Load the appropiate RNN to predict the desired kinetic variable.